MicrosoftDocs/biztalk-docs/biztalk/core/edi-support-in-biztalk-server1.md

 manager: "anneta"
 ---
 # EDI Support in BizTalk Server
-This topic provides a brief general overview of EDI and how [!INCLUDE[prague](../includes/prague-md.md)] supports EDI.
+This topic provides a brief general overview of EDI and how BizTalk Server supports EDI.

 ## Introduction to EDI
  Electronic Data Interchange (EDI) is the single most commonly used means by which business trading partners exchange data electronically.
 EDI is largely messaging-oriented.
 Documents are implemented as flat files that can include batched transaction sets.
 Batched interchanges can contain multiple groups, each of which can contain multiple transaction sets or messages.